apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-localhost.md

 ## Try KubeBlocks with Playground

-You can explore KubeBlocks, by [Viewing an ApeCloud MySQL cluster](#view-an-apecloud-mysql-cluster), [Accessing an ApeCloud MySQL cluster](#access-an-apecloud-mysql-cluster), [Observability](#observability), and [High availability](#high-availability-of-apecloud-mysql).
+You can explore KubeBlocks, by [Viewing a MySQL cluster](#describe-a-mysql-cluster), [Accessing a MySQL cluster](#access-a-mysql-cluster), [Observability](#observability), and [High availability](#high-availability-of-mysql).
 Refer to [Overview](./../introduction/introduction.md) to explore detailed KubeBlocks features and you can try all the features of KubeBlocks in a standard Kubernetes cluster.

 KubeBlocks supports the complete life cycle management of a database cluster.
 Go through the following instructions to try basic features of KubeBlocks.

 :::note

-The localhost does not support volume expansion, backup, and restore functions.
+Playground does not support volume expansion, backup, and restore functions.

 :::

-### View an ApeCloud MySQL cluster
+### Describe a MySQL cluster

 ***Steps:***